cyx/cyrildavid.com/articles/cuba-3.0.markdown

 grew into a more mature and stable microframework which we use for any kind of web application we need to build.
-A couple of example sites built using it include [Redis.io][redis-io], [openredis][openredis], and a ton of other applications I fortunately can't disclose information about.
+A couple of example sites built using it include [Redis.io][redis-io], [openredis][openredis], and a ton of other applications I unfortunately can't disclose information about.

 While it might seem too lightweight for some, we see it as an advantage